Instyx/intrinsic_parameterization/README.md

 ### Keys

-- '1', '2', '3', '4', '5' are used for parameterization respectively for minimizing spring energy (uniform laplacian), Dirichlet energy (cotangent Laplacian), ASAP energy (LSCM), ARAP energy (global/local approach), symmetric Dirichlet energy (SLIM) and the result is saved in the matrix `UV`.
+- `1`, `2`, `3`, `4`, `5` are used for parameterization respectively for minimizing spring energy (uniform laplacian), Dirichlet energy (cotangent Laplacian), ASAP energy (LSCM), ARAP energy (global/local approach), symmetric Dirichlet energy (SLIM) and the result is saved in the matrix `UV`.
-- For ARAP and symmetric Dirichlet energies, respectively the keys 'e', 'r' computes the parameterization but saves the result in a different matrix `UV_o`
+- For ARAP and symmetric Dirichlet energies, respectively the keys `e`, `r` computes the parameterization but saves the result in a different matrix `UV_o`
-- 'f' for intrinsic flipping algorithm.
+- `f` for intrinsic flipping algorithm.
 The UV mapping that is used for the flipping algorithm is saved in `UV_o`
-- 'space' for switching between the UV domain and 3D mesh surface.
+- `space` for switching between the UV domain and 3D mesh surface.
-- 's', 'b' for showing the UV domain using respectively `UV`, `UV_o` and extrinsic geometry.
+- `s`, `b` for showing the UV domain using respectively `UV`, `UV_o` and extrinsic geometry.
 If "intrinsic edges" is marked, then the intrinsic edges are also visualized in th UV domain with different color.
-- 'c', 'v' for showing the textured 3D mesh and printing the metrics respectively for UV, UV_o.
+- `c`, `v` for showing the textured 3D mesh and printing the metrics respectively for `UV`, `UV_o`.
 If "intrinsic edges" is marked, then the intrinsic edges are also visualized on the mesh surface with different color.
-- 'l' for resetting intrinsic triangulation to input extrinsic triangulation
+- `l` for resetting intrinsic triangulation to input extrinsic triangulation

 ### Example